intel/pepc/docs/guide-tpmi.md

 Wrote '20' to TPMI register 'UFS_CONTROL', bit field 'MAX_RATIO' (feature 'ufs', device '0000:00:03.1', package 0, instance 2, cluster 0)
 ```

-Note that the write command includes cluster information in the output.
-For UFS, when no cluster is
+The write command output includes cluster information.
+For UFS, when no cluster is specified, the
-specified, the command writes to cluster 0 by default.
+command defaults to cluster 0.

 **Note:** The value 20 corresponds to a 2.0GHz maximum uncore frequency (ratio × 100MHz bus clock).